EnSoftCorp/points-to-toolbox/README.md

-# points-to-toolbox
+# Points-to Toolbox
-An Atlas native points-to analysis implementation and utility toolbox
+This repository contains an Atlas native points-to analysis implementation and utility toolbox to using the results.